kristophesankar/php-mvc-template/README.md

-# php-mvc-template
+# PHP MVC Template
-A custom PHP Model View Controller pattern.
+A custom PHP Model View Controller pattern for starting new PHP projects.